 - An Introduction to Programming and Numerical Methods in MATLAB by Stephen R. Otto & James P.Denier (Springer, 2005).

-Assignments and gradingThere will be regular (biweekly) assignments and a take-home final (see Assignments).
+Assignments and gradingThere will be regular (biweekly) assignments and an in-class final.
 You are encouraged to write up your homework and submit in PDF format, generated using LaTeX (latex), Word, etc. If you don't already know LaTeX, it is a typesetting system for producing high-quality scientific and mathematical documents, and it is worthwhile learning.
 The LyX word processor is an easy to use front-end for LaTeX.

-Grading will be based 70% on assignments and 30% on a take-home final.
+Grading will be based 70% on assignments and 30% on the final.
 Please see NYU's Academic integrity policies.Matlab M-files related to some of the exercises are available from the authors here.

 Announcements, etc.For announcements and a discussion board, you will be invited to join the course homepage on piazza.com.
 Lecture Notes and Assignments will be available from that site as well.